juliangiuca/uberemailer/README.md

 you to send an email from an address of your choosing, to a recipient of your choosing.

+I approached this by building a super simple Sinatra and Angular app.

 ### Install
 Install the gems:
 ```